Bomb kills three Vietnamese tourists, Egyptian guide near pyramids: officials

 Dozens of police, military and firefighters were at the site, on a narrow sidestreet close to the ring road, where traffic was moving normally.

-Shortly afterwards, workers brought a pick-up truck to tow the bus away.
+Shortly afterward, workers brought a pick-up truck to tow the bus away.

 An investigator at the scene said the device had likely been planted near the wall.